AgPipeline/drone-makeflow/README.md

 docker volume create my_output
 ```

-Step 2 involves copying the drone images to the top location in the folder and remove the empty folder:
+Step 2 involves moving the drone images to the top location in the folder and then removing the empty folder:
 ```bash
 mv "${PWD}/inputs/IMG/*" "${PWD}/inputs/"
 rmdir "${PWD}/inputs/IMG"